heroorkrishna/MLModelAPI/README.md

 # MLModelAPI

-We can create our machine learning model API and use our work on different platforms like Android,WebApp etc....
+By Using Machine learning model API we can deploye it on cloud and directly use our machine learning model on different platforms like Android,Web App etc